baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 - the items should be taken by the *get_image_files* function (which is taking a path as argument)
 - the data set should be splitted randomly into a training and validation set (20% of the data for the validation set; randomly, but always the same sets)
 - the labeling of the dependent variable (the categories, the y-value) should come from the folder name
-- and all items (images) should be transformed - here resized -to the same size of 128px
+- and all items (images) should be transformed - here resized - to the same size of 128px

 Then I set the input path and got the data loaders:
 ```python